 There are several ways to prepare chicken thighs.
 One way is by marinating them.
 This adds flavor and moisture to the meat.
 You can also season them before boiling.
 Some popular seasonings include salt, garlic powder, onion powder, and paprika.
 You can also add fresh herbs.
 If you’d like to add an even bolder flavor, you can try Italian seasoning or Cajun seasoning.

-- 5 How Long To Boil Chicken Thighs?
+- 5 How to Boil Chicken Thighs Perfectly Every Time

 Chicken thighs can be fried or baked.
 For the best results, cook the chicken thighs on a medium heat.
 Avoid higher heat as the skin will burn.
 When cooking chicken thighs, place them skin-side down.
 Once browned on both sides, place the chicken thighs in the oven to finish cooking.
 This will allow the chicken’s fat to render and create a crisp exterior.